thunlp/KR-EAR/README.md

 ==CITE==

-If you use the code, you should cite the following paper:
+If you use the code, please kindly cite the following paper:

 Yankai Lin, Zhiyuan Liu, Maosong Sun.
 Knowledge Representation Learning with Entities, Attributes and Relations.
 International Joint Conference on Artificial Intelligence (IJCAI 2016).